moneytoo/Player/README.md

  * Horizontal swipe to quickly seek
  * Vertical swipe to change brightness (left) / volume (right)
  * Remember last opened file, its position, brightness
+ * PiP (Picture in Picture) on Android 8 or higher
  * Video title etc.
  * No ads, tracking or even the Internet permission

 To load an external (non-embedded) subtitles, long press the file open action in the bottom bar.

 ## Download